-It’s funny that when I started using my first Cricut machine (like 8 years ago!), I made mainly papercrafts.
+It’s funny that when I was a first time Cricut machine user (like 8 years ago!), I made mainly papercrafts.
 I stocked up on cardstock every time there was a good sale and made a ton of cards, banners, Valentine’s, and signs.

 Then I discovered vinyl – all kinds – adhesive, stencil, iron-on and fell in love with making signs and clothing.
 But for some reason, I have been enjoying getting back into paper crafting and I’m getting addicted again!

-My latest project, I have to admit makes me smile every time I see one of them (my dogs do not share the same feeling!).
+My latest large projects, I have to admit make me smile every time I see one of them (my dogs do not share the same feeling!).
 Yes, I said “them”!

 That’s four 30″ tall Cricut larger than mat Disney characters and today I’m showing you how to make a larger than mat project with a Cricut!

 I’ve had all sorts of fun putting together a Mickey Mouse cut out along with some of his friends.
 These fun, cheap, and cute characters would be perfect for Mickey Mouse party decorations, decorating a room, putting together a preschool or classroom, or simply because you are a Disney lover!

 If you are needing a full detailed video tutorial on how I designed this larger than mat Mickey cut file in Cricut Design Space make sure to scroll down to check out my 20 minutes full YouTube video.

 If you are more familiar with Cricut Design Space, I also made a 4 minute sped up video to give you the gist of it.